New research identifies a climate signature in rivers globally

 Additionally, arid rivers tend to experience brief, intense rainstorms, which do not create flow over the entire river length.

 These links between climate, streamflow and long profile shape are explained in the paper using a numerical model which simulates the evolution of river profiles over time in response to streamflow characteristics.

 The authors show that regardless of all other potential controls on river profiles, streamflow characteristics have a dominant effect on the final profile shape.
 They demonstrate that the differences in the climatic expression of streamflow explain the variations in profile shape across climatic regions in their database.

-Dr Michael Singer, from the School of Earth and Ocean Sciences, said: “It's been a holy grail to find climate signatures in landscapes for quite a while.
+Dr Michael Singer, from the School of Earth and Environmental Sciences, said: “It's been a holy grail to find climate signatures in landscapes for quite a while.
 We have finally detected the signature of aridity that is systematically expressed across the globe.”